The

 |

-LM
+LM Descent

-Descent Engine Model
+Engine Model

 |

-Cut
+Cut Away

-Away Drawing Of Lunar Module Systems
+Drawing Of Lunar Module Systems

 |

-The descent engine on the Lunar Module has
+The descent engine

-been called the "the biggest challenge
+on the Lunar Module has been called the "the

-the most outstanding technical development of Apollo".
+technical development of Apollo".
+The proposed

-The proposed engine was required to
+engine was required to be throttleable.

-be throttleable.
 Never before had this was this requirement

-placed on a manned
+placed on a manned spacecraft.
+The engine

-spacecraft.
-The engine was designed and manufactured by Space
+was designed and manufactured by Space

 Technology Laboratories, Incorporated.
 (STL).